milofultz/swiki/README.md

 ## Future Improvements

 - Handle multiple pages with the same title.
 Show error that two pages cannot have the same title and one **will** be overridden.
 Don't let it fail silently!
+- Add a "recent changes" section.
 - Add tags for categorical linking by meta ideas, like "#activities", etc.
-- Add a test suite using `unittest`

 [Markdown]: https://spec.commonmark.org/0.29/